Top Reasons Why SIEMs Are Considered Expensive

 We at LogSentinel offer all of the above in a serious attempt to bring SIEM to every organization out there.
 Information security is no longer just for the large enterprise that can afford six-digit deals after a day on the golf course.

-With LogSentinel, you will be able to unlock the following capabilities:
+With LogSentinel, you will be able to unlock the following capabilities, regardless of the plan you pay for:

 - Collect logs and events